 Behind every Formula One team’s successes are the engineers in mission control teams.
 Their role is to collect and analyse vast amounts of data during races using a set of algorithms to suggest when to come in for a pit stop or whether to change tires, for example.
 Calculating for marginal advantages make the difference in competitive situations.
 Ultimately though, the driver is in control and makes the final decision.

 Similarly, in B2B sales, while the salesperson has the most control, it’s the middle office that gives them an edge by:

-– and capturing best practices to be shared across the organisation.
+- Capturing best practices to be shared across the organization.

 A process enabler

 A well-designed digital middle office is a process enabler.
 It leverages important, timely data and passes it to sales for more effective negotiations.
 It allows organizations to win more by connecting the insights and efficiency of your backend with the flexibility and effectiveness of your frontend.